Welcome to Kaiyi Ji's Homepage

 About Me

 I am an assistant professor at the Department of Computer Science and Engineering of the University at Buffalo, The State University of New York.
 I received my Ph.D. degree from the Electrical and Computer Engineering Department of The Ohio State University in December, 2021, advised by Prof. Yingbin Liang.
-I was a postdoctoral research fellow at the Electrical Engineering and Computer Science Department of the University of Michigan, Ann Arbor, in 2022, working with Prof. Lei Ying.
+I was a postdoctoral research fellow at the Electrical Engineering and Computer Science Department of the University of Michigan, Ann Arbor, in 2022.
 I was a visiting student research collaborator at the department of Electrical Engineering, Princeton University.
 Previously I obtained my B.S. degree from University of Science and Technology of China in 2016.
 I received CSE Junior Faculty Research Award (2023) and NSF CAREER Award (2025).

 Research